Honeywell International (NASDAQ:HON) Releases FY 2022 Earnings Guidance

-Honeywell International (NASDAQ:HON – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Honeywell International (NASDAQ:HON – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $8.400-$8.700 for the period, compared to the Thomson Reuters consensus estimate of $8.620.
 The company issued revenue guidance of $35.40 billion-$36.40 billion, compared to the consensus revenue estimate of $36.17 billion.

-Honeywell International (NASDAQ:HON – Get Rating) last announced its quarterly earnings results on Thursday, February 3rd.
-The conglomerate reported $2.09 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $2.08 by $0.01.
-The firm had revenue of $8.66 billion during the quarter, compared to the consensus estimate of $8.74 billion.
-Honeywell International had a return on equity of 30.52% and a net margin of 16.11%.
-The firm’s quarterly revenue was down 2.7% compared to the same quarter last year.
-During the same period in the prior year, the company posted $2.07 earnings per share.
-As a group, analysts anticipate that Honeywell International will post 8.59 earnings per share for the current fiscal year.

-Several equities research analysts have recently weighed in on HON shares.
-Wells Fargo & Company decreased their price objective on Honeywell International from $216.00 to $205.00 and set an equal weight rating for the company in a report on Monday, February 7th.
-Zacks Investment Research upgraded Honeywell International from a sell rating to a hold rating and set a $203.00 price target for the company in a research note on Tuesday.
-Bank of America cut Honeywell International from a buy rating to a neutral rating and cut their price target for the stock from $270.00 to $245.00 in a research note on Wednesday, December 8th.
-Citigroup cut their price target on Honeywell International from $264.00 to $248.00 in a research note on Friday, February 4th.
-Finally, Deutsche Bank Aktiengesellschaft upped their price target on Honeywell International from $237.00 to $243.00 and gave the stock a buy rating in a research note on Friday, March 4th.
-Seven investment analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-According to MarketBeat, Honeywell International currently has an average rating of Hold and an average price target of $229.43.
+A number of brokerages have weighed in on HON.
+Bank of America downgraded shares of Honeywell International from a buy rating to a neutral rating and decreased their target price for the company from $270.00 to $245.00 in a research note on Wednesday, December 8th.
+Credit Suisse Group cut their price target on shares of Honeywell International from $226.00 to $211.00 and set a neutral rating on the stock in a report on Friday, February 4th.
+Zacks Investment Research upgraded shares of Honeywell International from a sell rating to a hold rating and set a $203.00 price target on the stock in a report on Tuesday, March 22nd.
+UBS Group cut their price target on shares of Honeywell International from $237.00 to $220.00 and set a buy rating on the stock in a report on Tuesday, February 15th.
+Finally, Citigroup cut their price target on shares of Honeywell International from $264.00 to $248.00 in a report on Friday, February 4th.
+Seven research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock has an average rating of Hold and a consensus price target of $229.43.

+The firm also recently declared a quarterly dividend, which was paid on Friday, March 11th.
+Stockholders of record on Friday, February 25th were paid a dividend of $0.98 per share.
+This represents a $3.92 annualized dividend and a dividend yield of 1.98%.
+The ex-dividend date was Thursday, February 24th.
+Honeywell International’s dividend payout ratio is presently 49.49%.

-A number of large investors have recently modified their holdings of the business.
-Paradigm Financial Partners LLC purchased a new stake in shares of Honeywell International during the 4th quarter valued at about $290,000.
-SkyView Investment Advisors LLC purchased a new stake in Honeywell International during the 4th quarter worth approximately $41,000.
-Monolith Advisors purchased a new stake in Honeywell International during the 4th quarter worth approximately $40,000.
-Toroso Investments LLC increased its holdings in Honeywell International by 167.0% during the 4th quarter.
-Toroso Investments LLC now owns 16,776 shares of the conglomerate’s stock worth $3,498,000 after purchasing an additional 10,492 shares during the last quarter.
-Finally, Autumn Glory Partners LLC purchased a new stake in Honeywell International during the 4th quarter worth approximately $528,000.
-74.61% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently modified their holdings of HON.
+Paradigm Financial Partners LLC bought a new stake in shares of Honeywell International during the 4th quarter valued at $290,000.
+SkyView Investment Advisors LLC bought a new stake in Honeywell International in the 4th quarter valued at $41,000.
+Monolith Advisors bought a new stake in Honeywell International in the 4th quarter valued at $40,000.
+Toroso Investments LLC increased its holdings in Honeywell International by 167.0% in the 4th quarter.
+Toroso Investments LLC now owns 16,776 shares of the conglomerate’s stock valued at $3,498,000 after acquiring an additional 10,492 shares during the last quarter.
+Finally, Autumn Glory Partners LLC bought a new stake in Honeywell International in the 4th quarter valued at $528,000.
+Institutional investors and hedge funds own 74.61% of the company’s stock.

+Honeywell International Inc operates as a diversified technology and manufacturing company worldwide.
+Its Aerospace segment offers auxiliary power units, propulsion engines, integrated avionics, environmental control and electric power systems, engine controls, flight safety, communications, navigation hardware, data and software applications, radar and surveillance systems, aircraft lighting, advanced systems and instruments, satellite and space components, and aircraft wheels and brakes; spare parts; repair, overhaul, and maintenance services; thermal systems, as well as wireless connectivity and management services.

 Read More